Find Affordable College Courses

 Request Information

-You’ll join some of the best and brightest minds around you if you attend Carroll University.
-The school came in at #4 on this year’s Best Allied Health Professions Schools in Wisconsin list.
-Located in the small city of Waukesha, Carroll U is a private not-for-profit college with a small student population.
+You’ll be in good company if you decide to attend Carroll University.
+It ranked #4 on our 2023 Best Allied Health Professions Schools in Wisconsin list.
+Located in the city of Waukesha, Carroll U is a private not-for-profit school with a small student population.

 Allied Health majors at Carroll U take out an average of $27,000 in student loans while working on their egree.